Diegorro98/usbipd-win-wiki/Troubleshooting.md

 ## Running on Console

-The first thing to do is to stop the Windows service from the service manager and try running on a console.
+The first thing to do is to stop the Windows service and try running on a console.
 From an Administrator prompt, run:
 ```
 sc stop usbipd-win